With Each Mile

 Altra Lone Peak 7 Trail Shoes

 The Altra Lone Peak 7 trail shoes are Sam’s go-to for hiking.
 With a 0 mm heel-to-toe drop, they’re perfect for tackling rugged trails.
-And that’s exactly what we’ve done—hiking across the U.S. with incredible traction.
 Despite weighing just over 1 lb, they provide great support.
 The only downside is they aren’t water-resistant, so his feet get wet when crossing streams or hiking in snow.

 Sunday Afternoons Sport Hat